Google's parent reports slowest quarterly growth in 2 years

 That would be impressive growth for most companies outside of tech.
 But it marked Alphabet’s lowest growth rate since the the April-June quarter of 2020, when the company suffered the first, and so far only, year-over-year revenue decline in its history.
 The cause: advertisers retreated while most consumers were being corralled at home during the pandemic’s early stages.

-The more sluggish spending was especially evident at YouTube, where major advertisers in recent years have increasingly gravitated to promote their brands with short commercials.
-YouTube’s ad revenue climbed by 5% from the previous year during the second quarter, the lowest rate of year-over-year quarterly growth since Alphabet began to disclose the video site’s financial results in late 2019.
+The more sluggish spending was especially evident at YouTube, where major advertisers have increasingly gravitated to promote their brands with short commercials.
+YouTube’s ad revenue rose by 5% from the previous year during the second quarter, the lowest rate of year-over-year quarterly growth since Alphabet began to disclose the video site’s financial results in late 2019.

+Ruth Porat, Alphabet's chief financial officer, attributed some of YouTube's meager growth to “truly extraordinary" ad spending at the same time last year as vaccines emboldened more consumers to begin returning to their pre-pandemic lifestyles and spending patterns.

 Despite the slowdown, Alphabet remains extremely profitable.
 The Mountain View, California, company earned $16 billion, or $1.21 per share, during the second quarter — although even that was a 14% decrease from last year.
 As usual, most of that money poured in from Google’s dominant search engine and a wide range of other popular services, including its maps, Gmail, Chrome browser, YouTube video site and Android software for smartphones.

 Even though both the revenue and earnings came in slightly below analyst estimates, the numbers apparently weren't as bad as investors feared.
-Alphabet's slumping stock price gained 3% in extended trading after the numbers were released.
+Alphabet's slumping stock price gained more than 5% in extended trading after the numbers were released.
+The rally gained momentum after Alphabet CEO Sundar Pichai and other top executives assured analysts during a late Tuesday conference call that the company intended to be more judicious about its spending in the months ahead — a commitment likely to bolster profits even if revenue growth continues to falter.

+“Personally, I find moments like this clarifying," Pichai explained during the call.
+“It gives us a chance to look at everything we do through a critical lens."

-The results suggest that digital advertisers are remaining cautious as the Federal Reserve contemplates more aggressive action — meaning higher interest rates — to bring down the highest inflation in more than 40 years, a mission that threatens to drag the economy into a recession.
+The second-quarter results reflect greater caution among digital advertisers are remaining cautious as the Federal Reserve contemplates more aggressive action — meaning higher interest rates — to bring down the highest inflation in more than 40 years, a mission that threatens to drag the economy into a recession.
 The next rate increase is expected Wednesday.

+“We use the term ‘uncertainty' because that is the best way to characterize what we are seeing,” Porat said during a conference call with analysts late Tuesday.
+She also acknowledged Google has been affected by “pullbacks" among an unspecified number of advertisers.

 The tightening in ad budgets has repercussions beyond Google.
 It squeezed the social platform Snap so severely that its earnings plunged below management warnings of poor business results, creating such a cloudy outlook that its executives refused to make predictions for the current quarter.